HL7/fhir-ipa/input/pagecontent/index.md

-This specification describes how an application acting on behalf of a patient can access information about the patient from a clinical records system using a <span class="bg-success" markdown="1">FHIR R4 based API.</span><!-- new-content --> The clinical records system may be supporting a clinical care provider (e.g. a hospital, or a general practitioner), a health data exchange, or other system managing patient records, including a national health record system.
+This specification describes how an application acting on behalf of a patient can access information about the patient from a clinical records system using a <span class="bg-success" markdown="1">FHIR R4 based API.</span><!-- new-content --> The clinical records system may be supporting a clinical care provider (e.g., a hospital or a general practitioner), a health data exchange, or other system managing patient records, including a national health record system.

 <div class="bg-success" markdown="1">
 The IPA specification is designed to help patients access their data.
-However, implementers can use the IPA profiles and the [SMART App Launch](http://hl7.org/fhir/smart-app-launch/) specification to support clinician-facing and backend-access to patient records too.
+In addition, implementers can use the IPA profiles and the [SMART App Launch](http://hl7.org/fhir/smart-app-launch/) specification to support clinician-facing applications and backend access to patient records.
 </div><!-- new-content -->

-Using this API, applications can access the following information about the patient:
+Applications that conform to IPA can access the following information about the patient:

 * [Basic patient details](StructureDefinition-ipa-patient.html)
 * [Problems / Conditions](StructureDefinition-ipa-condition.html)